banner

 4. Each object in the system should be redefined based on other objects.

-The basic idea is to leverage the duality between functions and tables (or processes and memory).
-In English, there are nouns referring to “objects” and verbs referring to “actors” and “relational words.”
+The basic idea is to exploit the duality between functions and tables (or processes and memory).
+In English, there are nouns that refer to “objects” and verbs that refer to “actors” and “relational words.”
 This is Newtonian epistemology.
 Modern physics and philosophy tend to view “objects” and “actors” as merely different aspects of process concepts.
-A process has a state (a set of relationships associated with it), and over time (defined as interaction with other objects), the state changes.
+A process has a state (a set of related relationships), which changes over time (defined by interactions with other objects).
 Using this perspective, “data” is a “slowly” changing process, while “function” is a more rapidly changing process.
-Each process has the logical properties of a complete “micro” computer: they can have inputs, feedback outputs, act as memory on file systems, perform computations, be interrupted, etc. Because a “computer” can simulate all other computers (modulo time and space), using one language to describe the concept of a process can yield useful ideas such as arrays, records, recursive processes, etc., which can be added to the computer instruction system at any time.
+Each process has the logical properties of a complete “mini” computer: they can have inputs, feedback outputs, act as memory on file systems, perform calculations, be interrupted, etc. Because a “computer” can simulate all other computers (modulo time and space), using one language to describe the concept of a process can yield useful ideas such as arrays, records, recursive processes, etc., which can be added to the computer instruction system at any time.

-The technology to directly evaluate this language through hardware is well known and achievable by single-chip processors.
+The technology for directly evaluating this language through hardware is well-known and achievable by single-chip processors.

-The concept of multiple control paths allows independent concepts such as “files,” “operating systems,” “displays,” etc., to be replaced by a single idea that the user is also a process (thus having a state composed of variables and bindings, etc.).
+The concept of multiple control paths allows independent concepts like “files,” “operating systems,” “displays,” etc., to be replaced by a single idea, that the user is also a process (thus having a state composed of variables and bindings, etc.).
 When he leaves the machine, his process is suspended until the next time he rejoins his DynaBook.
 When he is not there, his state (now activated) constitutes a “file.”
-By executing user input directly without any additional mechanisms (the “direct” mode of JOSS, LISP, etc.), control over the evaluation of various programs can also be achieved.
-Since multiple control paths are allowed, many processes can be at various stages of evaluation and debugging.
+By directly executing user input without any additional mechanisms (the “direct” mode of JOSS, LISP, etc.), evaluation control of various programs can also be achieved.
+By allowing multiple control paths, many processes can be at various stages of evaluation and debugging.

 Size and Cost#

-The evaluators' experiences we discussed earlier indicate that about 8000 bits of control memory are needed to implement the hardware.
-This memory currently requires 1 ROM LSI chip and another processor.
-Assuming both can be combined in one package without affecting the current level of technology, the realization of this idea is not far-fetched.
-The price of LSI packaging tends to approach $12 - 14 per package, as most of the manufacturer's costs come from testing, die, filling, etc., all of which are relatively independent of device complexity (as long as the yield is reasonable).
+The experience of evaluators discussed earlier suggests that about 8000 bits of control memory are needed to implement the hardware.
+This memory currently requires one ROM LSI chip and another processor.
+Assuming both can be combined in one package without affecting current technology levels, the realization of this idea is not far off.
+The price of LSI packaging tends to approach $12 - $14 per package, as most of the manufacturer's costs come from testing, die base, filling, etc., all of which are relatively independent of device complexity (as long as yields are reasonable).

-Intelligent encoding of “data” and “code” can reduce the memory required to save equivalent structures in languages like BBN-LISP by more than three times.
-This means that 8K 16-bit RAM is roughly equivalent to 12K 36-bit words of BBN-LISP on a PDP-10.
+Intelligent encoding of “data” and “code” can reduce the memory required to save equivalent structures in BBN-LISP language by more than three times.
+This means that 8K 16-bit words of RAM are roughly equivalent to 12K 36-bit words of BBN-LISP on a PDP-10.

 The DynaBook computer can now be assumed to be a bus machine, including: